 The American and Sacramento rivers were stressed to the limit.

 In Sacramento, there were only a few feet between the water and the bottom of the Tower Bridge.
 Water poured through the gates of the Sacramento weir, just north of West Sacramento, helping to fill the Yolo Bypass.

 Smaller waterways were overwhelmed.
 Arcade and Dry Creeks flooded parts of Sacramento County, and hundreds were forced to evacuate on short notice to the gym at Grant High School.

-The Mokulumne River broke through a levee and flooded the towns of Thornton and Walnut Grove.
+The Mokelumne River broke through a levee and flooded the towns of Thornton and Walnut Grove.
 For a while, Interstate 5 and Highway 99 were flooded and closed south of Sacramento.

 At the same time, parts of Highway 50 and Interstate 80 were also closed due to rock and mudslides.